mosip/documentation/docs/Biometric-SDK-API-Specification.md

 * Best matches are provided for an image to image match.
 The sample and on records data are both images.
 The matcher uses its own extraction algorithm on the images to be compared.
 * In case the sample is not an image but minutiae (FMR) then the match accuracy and efficacy might be lower as the extraction templates and algorithms might not be the same
 * In case the on record extract is a format that the matcher does not understand the match will not happen.
 Also if the comparison is between two extracts (Minutiae) the False Rejection and False Acceptance cases might be high.
 * All fingers provided in the input are used for match.
-If the input finger segment is not identified as a particular finger, it is mathched against all fingers in the gallery record.
+If the input finger segment is not identified as a particular finger (i.e. the subType is not provided) it is mathched against all fingers in the gallery record.
 * The match decision will return a yes/no and optional anaytics with details such a confidence level.

 **Iris**
 * Input and on record images are jpeg2000 format lossless images or matchers own extract as provided by the extarctor API
 * The matcher uses its own algorithm to perform extraction, segmentation and identifying patterns on the images being compared.
 * All iris segments passed are used in match.
-In case the segment is not identified as left or right iris, it is matched against both irises in the gallery record.
+In case the segment is not identified as left or right iris, it is matched against both irises in the sample record.
 * The match decision will return a yes/no and optional anaytics with details such a confidence level.

 **Face**